-In addition, pushing the right mouse on an empty canvas area labels the media samples temporarily.
+In addition, pushing the right mouse on an empty canvas area labels the media samples and the used MIDI notes temporarily.

 menu bar

 The menu bar allows you to create gears, receive feedback, acquire information, engage or disable particular modes, and enable or hide UI elements.